 Have you asked yourself these questions?

 These large and looming questions are a part of the life journey.
 These were questions that my bankruptcy didn’t answer.
-My debt position was minimized, yet my struggles were with me no matter the state in which I resided.
-I was struggling with questions like those mentioned above.
-Do you struggle or have you struggled with these questions?
+My debt position was minimized, but my struggles were with me no matter my state of residence.
+I struggled with the two questions above.
+Do you struggle or have you struggled with them?
 If so, you are also searching, just as I was.

 Discovering the answers to these questions will help you know your purpose!
 When I did, my life began to turnaround.